svi-lab/FastVisualizer/README.md

 # Instructions:
 ### "Installation" (you just have to do it once)
-After downloading (and unzipping) the files, open a terminal in that directory (anaconda prompt, git-bash, cmd, or whatever) and type `conda env create -f environment.yml` to create the new environment and install the necessary python modules in it.
+After downloading (and unzipping) the files, open a terminal in that directory (anaconda prompt, git-bash, cmd, or whatever) and type
+`conda env create -f environment.yml` to create the new environment and install the necessary python modules in it.

 ### Running the script:
 Open a terminal in the directory containing the downloaded files, and type:
-`conda activate raman_svi`
-to activate the environment
+`conda activate raman_svi` to activate the environment.
-then just run the script by typing:
+Then just run the script by typing (in the terminal):
 `python HyperspectralExplorer.py`